Sunburst Honey Locust Tree

 Gleditsia triacanthos ‘Sunburst’

-The Sunburst honey locust grows to 70 feet, with an open, spreading crown and dinstinctive horizontal branching habit.
+The Sunburst honey locust grows to 70 feet, with an open, spreading crown and distinctive horizontal branching habit.
 Free of the nasty thorns and messy pods of other more primitive locusts, the Sunburst nevertheless has a massive, shallow rooting habit that can heave sidewalks and curbs if not given enough room.

 The thornless honey locust has been an exceptionally popular tree for all types of landscapes.
 Small leaves on the open canopy allow pleasantly dappled light to reach the ground.
 The ability to grow grass under these trees has helped them reach the popularity they now enjoy.
-Unfortunately, numerous pests and diseases have infiltrated populations of honey locusts, and popularity has declined.

 This Sunburst Honey Locust is 54 years old on May 10th, 2011 at The Morton Arboretum.
 It was planted in 1956.